bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 CSharpExpression.TupleLiteral(typeof(ValueTuple<int, int>), new[] { Expression.Constant(1), Expression.Constant(2) }, new[] { "x", "y" })
 ```

 When names are specified for the tuple fields, those are made available in `ArgumentNames`.
+The factory method accepts these optional tuple field names as the last parameter, mirroring the `New` factory in `System.Linq.Expressions` when used to represent the instantiation of an anonymous type (where the assigned members as specified in the last parameter of type `IEnumerable<MemberInfo>`).

-Nodes of this type reduce to a `NewExpression`, or a nesting of `NewExpression` nodes for tuples with more than 7 arguments.
+Nodes of this type reduce to a `NewExpression`, or a nesting of `NewExpression` nodes for tuples with more than 7 components.

 Tuple conversions are not supported in expression trees as shown below: